 Since 1989, MNC Bank (PT Bank MNC Internasional Tbk) has been a leading Indonesian private bank known for its tech-driven innovation.
 Now part of the MNC Group, it serves individual and business customers with various financial products.

 Motion Apps, the bank’s flagship mobile platform, offers features like biometric login, real-time notifications, and seamless fund transfers.
-As user demand surged, the app faced high availability and performance challenges during peak periods.
+As user demand surged, the bank needed to improve the Apps reliability and performance mostly during peak periods.

-MariaDB, the company’s legacy database, struggled to handle high traffic periods, such as month-end transactions, where workloads increased to 10x.
+The company’s legacy database struggled to handle high-traffic periods, such as month-end transactions, where workloads increased to 10x.
 Initially, the system supported just 1 QPS during regular operations, but severe bottlenecks were encountered during peak periods, adversely affecting the user experience.

-Before implementing TiDB, the bank relied on basic monitoring tools like Grafana to observe server performance and transaction workload (QPS).
-This lack of comprehensive observability made it difficult to effectively diagnose issues, optimize performance, or audit database activities.
+As part of the mobile banking transformation program, before implementing TiDB, the bank relied on basic monitoring tools like Grafana to observe server performance and transaction workload (QPS).
+This lack of comprehensive observability made it difficult to diagnose issues effectively, optimize performance, or audit database activities.

-The Solution: Transforming Legacy Infrastructure into a Future-Ready, High-Performance Database System
+The Solution: Transforming into a Future-Ready, High-Performance Database System

-MNC Bank successfully migrated its Motion Apps database from MariaDB to TiDB with minimal downtime, ensuring operational continuity.
-The migration was executed in a structured three-phase approach
+MNC Bank successfully migrated its Motion Apps database to TiDB with minimal downtime, ensuring operational continuity.
+The migration was executed in two weeks using a structured three-phase approach: Planning, Testing, and Production Cut-over.

 Planning